Fhatuuu/PCP-Club-Simulation/README.md

 * The Quit button terminates the simulation (it does).
 * Patrons enter through the entrance door and exit through the exit doors.
 * The entrance and exit doors are accessed by one patron at a time.
-* The maximum number of patrons inside the club must not exceed a specified
+* The maximum number of patrons inside the club must not exceed a specified limit.
-* limit.
 * Patrons must wait if the club limit is reached or the entrance door is occupied.
 * Inside the club, patrons maintain a realistic distance from each other (one per grid block).
 * Patrons move block by block and simultaneously to ensure liveness.

 ## Concurrency Issues and Solutions

-### Concurrency/Behaviour Issues Identified
+### Behaviour Issues Identified
 1. The START button does not start the simulation, simulation starts automatically when the program is ran
 2. Pause button does not pause/resume the simulation (basically has no impact on the simulation)
 3. Multiple patrons entering through the door at the same time
-4. Maximum limit is not upheld (more that 5 patrons are entering the club)
+4. Maximum limit is not upheld (more that the max patrons are entering the club)
 5. No liveliness

 ### Solutions